Pearls Before Swine by Stephan Pastis for December 04, 2022

 60. Missing large

-Rich Douglas over 1 year ago
+Rich Douglas about 2 years ago

 I lived in DC for 20 years and subscribed to the Washington Post all that time.
 When I moved I took out a digital subscription I maintain to this day.
 But the local paper?
 No, I have to admit that I’m not interested.